Flora & Fauna

 At the crossroads of the continent, the Great Plains draws from many influences.
 The desert of the American southwest contributes drought-adapted plants.
 The eastern deciduous forest sends woodland species out from its margins to try their luck amongst the grasses.
 The northeastern third felt the crush of the Pleistocene glaciers, which left behind some near-Arctic species when they retreated.
 Drought and flood, extremes of heat and cold, fire and the hand of man are constantly reshaping the area.

-The grassland community, or prairie, makes up the heart and soul of the Great Plains.
+The prairie community is the heart and soul of the Great Plains.
 From the foothills of the Rocky Mountains, where the shortgrass prairie covers the high plains, to Illinois, where the tallgrass prairie formerly extended, and from Saskatchewan to Texas, the Prairie dominates the center of the North American continent.
 Between the tallgrass and the shortgrass prairie lies a shifting band of habitat that has both tall and short grasses, yet is distinguishable as a separate community - the mixed prairie.

 The Great Plains is subtle in its details.